Which country is cheaper, France or Belgium?

 The autumn attracts plenty of travelers to both Belgium and France.
 Many visitors come to Belgium in the autumn for the shopping scene and the natural beauty of the area.
 Also, most visitors come to France for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area during these months.

 Brussels is around the same temperature as Paris in the autumn.
-The temperature in Brussels is usually 12°C (54°F) in October, and Paris stays around 13°C (56°F).
+The daily temperature in Brussels averages around 12°C (54°F) in October, and Paris fluctuates around 13°C (56°F).

 Brussels usually receives less sunshine than Paris during autumn.
 Brussels gets 114 hours of sunny skies, while Paris receives 127 hours of full sun in the autumn.